-3.51 Plant handover is the transfer of responsibilities for the plant.
+3.5±0 Plant handover is the transfer of responsibilities for the plant.
 This should include structures, systems, and components, items of equipment, and documentation and may include personnel.
+Plant handover procedure should be in compliance with national regulations applicable to operating - Dependingorganizations.
 Depending on the plant organization and the framework for handover, two separate types of transfers may be found: one from the construction group to the operating group directly, and the other from the construction group to the commissioning group and finally to the operating group.
 All of these activities should be documented.

-3.52 The operating organization should ensure that an appropriate procedure for the handover of the plant is in place.
+3.521 The operating organization should ensure that an appropriate procedure for the handover of the plant is in place.
 The provisions describing detailed steps in the handover process, including responsibilities and authorities of the parties involved, should be presented in this procedure.

-3.53 Responsibility for systems should be transferred gradually to the operating group as soon as the testing before the introduction of fissile and radioactive material (pre-nuclear) tests have been performed and the results approved.
+3.532 Before the introduction of nuclear and radioactive material (pre-nuclear) to commissioning, the responsibility for systems should be transferred gradually to the operating group as soon as the testing has been performed and the results approved.
+Before the start of nuclear testing, all the systems should be under the control of the operating group.
+Responsibility for systems should be transferred gradually to the operating group as soon as the testing before the introduction of fissile and radioactive material (pre nuclear) tests have been performed and the results approved.